moveit/moveit_tutorials/README.md

 **Code Formatting**

 * These tutorials use the same [style guidelines](http://moveit.ros.org/documentation/contributing/code/) as the MoveIt project.
 When modifying or adding to these tutorials, it is required that code is auto formatted using [clang-format](http://moveit.ros.org/documentation/contributing/code/).
+To check and apply our style guidelines we use [pre-commit](https://pre-commit.com/).
 * Tutorials should exemplify best coding practices.
 If a contribution wouldn't pass review in the MoveIt project, then it shouldn't pass review in the tutorials.
 * Relevant code should be included and explained using the ``.. tutorial-formatter::`` tag.
 * Irrelevant code should be excluded from the generated html using the ``BEGIN_TUTORIAL``, ``END_TUTORIAL``, ``BEGIN_SUB_TUTORIAL``, and ``END_SUB_TUTORIAL`` tags.